turlockmike/apple-notifier-mcp/CONTRIBUTING.md

 ## Setting Up Development Environment

 1. Ensure you have Node.js >= 18 installed
+2. Install pnpm: `npm install -g pnpm`
-2. Clone your fork of the repository
+3. Clone your fork of the repository
-3. Run `npm install` to install dependencies
+4. Run `pnpm install` to install dependencies
-4. Run `npm run dev` to start in development mode
+5. Run `pnpm dev` to start in development mode
-5. Make your changes
+6. Make your changes
-6. Test thoroughly
+7. Test thoroughly with `pnpm test`
-7. Submit a PR
+8. Submit a PR

+### Available Scripts

+- `pnpm build` - Build the project
+- `pnpm start` - Start the MCP server
+- `pnpm dev` - Start in watch mode for development
+- `pnpm clean` - Remove build artifacts
+- `pnpm test` - Run tests (to be implemented)

 ## Questions?